valoudefou/abtasty-ga4-server-to-server/README.md

 }
 ```

-Notes
+**Notes**
-- `c` maps campaign id to variation id.
+- `c` maps campaign IDs to variation IDs.
-- `vid` is the AB Tasty visitor id.
+- `vid` is the AB Tasty visitor ID.
-- `h` contains events.
-The builder will map them to GA4 events.
+- `h` contains individual events to be mapped to GA4 events.

+---

 ## Mapping to GA4 Measurement Protocol

-The Push Connector sends one HTTP POST per event to
+Each event results in an HTTP POST to:

 ```
 https://www.google-analytics.com/mp/collect?measurement_id=<MEASUREMENT_ID>&api_secret=<API_SECRET>
 ```

-Payload example
+Example payload:

 ```json
 {